Hard-Constrained Deep Learning for Climate Downscaling: Experimental setup

 \subsection{Architectures}

-We test our constraints methods throughout a variety of standard deep learning SR architectures including an SR CNN, conditional GAN, a combination of an RNN and CNN for spatio-temporal SR, and a new architecture combining optical flow with CNNs/RNNs to increase the resolution of the temporal dimension.
+We test our constraint methods throughout a variety of standard deep learning SR architectures including an SR CNN, conditional GAN, a combination of an RNN and CNN for spatio-temporal SR, and a new architecture combining optical flow with CNNs/RNNs to increase the resolution of the temporal dimension.
 The original, unconstrained versions of these architectures then also serves as a comparison for our constraining methodologies.

 \paragraph{SR-CNNs} Our SR CNN network, similar to \citet{esrcnn}, consists of convolutional layers using $3\times 3$ kernels and ReLU activations.
 The upsampling is performed by a transpose convolution followed by residual blocks (convolution, ReLU, convolution, adding the input, ReLU).
-The architecture for 2 times downscaling is shown in Figure \ref{cnn_arc}.
+The architecture for $2\times$ downscaling is shown in Figure \ref{cnn_arc}.

 \paragraph{SR-GAN} A conditional GAN architecture \citep{cgan} is a common choice for super-resolution \citep{srgan}.
 Our version uses the above-introduced CNN architecture as the generator network.
 The discriminator is used from \citep{srgan}, it consists of convolutional layers with a stride of 2 to decrease the dimensionality in each step, with ReLU activation.
 It is trained as a classifier to distinguish SR images from real HR images using a binary cross-entropy loss.
 The generator takes as input both Gaussian noise as well as the LR data and then generates an SR output.
-It is trained with a combination of an MSE loss and the adversarial loss given by the discriminator, like a standard SR GAN, e.g.~\citet{ledig2017photo}.
+It is trained with a combination of an MSE loss, helping reconstruction, and the adversarial loss given by the discriminator, like a standard SR GAN, e.g.~\citet{ledig2017photo}.

 \paragraph{SR-ConvGRU} We apply an SR architecture based on the GAN presented by \citet{spatio_temp2}, which uses ConvGRU layers to address the spatio-temporal nature of super-resolving a time series of climate data.
-Here we only use the generator trained without the discriminator, providing a deterministic approach.
+Here, we use the generator on its own, both during inference and training time without the discriminator, providing a deterministic approach.

 \paragraph{SR-FlowConvGRU}